 Standard (Cement Based) Finish Color Options: The color options for the standard cement based finishes will be more "earthy tones" and will usually not be vibrant colors that you would typically find in a paint like color or acrylic stucco finish color.

 These colors also have subtle light and dark spots visible in the wall after the color has dried, which some people like and others don't.
-I recommend reading my article on the
+I recommend reading my article on the difference between acrylic stucco and traditional stucco for more information on the two different finish materials.

 What Colors Are Offered?